mattjavier/code-quiz/README.md

 * Quiz begins after the user clicks the START button, the timer begins.

 * The user will be presented with a question.
 If the user answers correctly, they will be notified as such and will move on to the next question.
+Their score will increase and they will be given additional time.

 * If the user answers incorrectly, they will be notified as such and time will be subtracted.